DUI Blood Testing: What Are Your Rights in the State of Nebraska?

 What does this mean for McNeely in Nebraska?
 Luckily, Nebraska law protects you from law enforcement forcing you to provide a blood sample if you refuse to submit to a test.
 McNeely provides you with additional safeguards against such a warrantless search and seizure of your blood during a DUI investigation.

 If this sounds complicated, you’re not alone.
-Luckily, the attorneys at Berry Law Firm have the knowledge and experience to not only fight for your rights in court, but explain those rights in a clear and concise way.
+Luckily, the attorneys at Berry Law have the knowledge and experience to not only fight for your rights in court, but explain those rights in a clear and concise way.
 If you would like to speak with one of our attorneys, feel free to call our office at (402) 466-8444.